Dementia Diagnosis

 • Sudden life changes (e.g., routine, activities, personality)

-• Missed appointments, medication mismanagement,
+• Missed appointments, medication mismanagement

-• Reduced self-care,
+• Reduced self-care

-• Injury or acute episodic illness,
+• Injury or acute episodic illness

-• Victimization of financial scams
+• Victimized by financial scams

 • New onset later-life behavioural changes (e.g., anxiety or depression)